 If you decide to have fibroid surgery, you have two options:

 Surgery can relieve your fibroid symptoms, but it does come with risks.
 Your doctor will talk you through your options.
 Together, you can decide whether to have a procedure and, if so, which one to have.

 There are two types of fibroid procedures.
 Which one you have depends on:

 - the size of your fibroids

 - whether you want to have children

-This minimally invasive procedure destroys the lining of your uterus.
+Endometrial ablation isn’t surgery, but this procedure is still minimally invasive.
+It destroys the lining of your uterus.
 It works best in women who have small fibroids located close to the inside of the uterus.

 Ablation doesn’t remove your fibroids, but it does help relieve heavy bleeding.
 It’s also not for women who want to get pregnant in the future.